UBI - Unsorted Block Images

 Saving erase counters

 When working with UBI, it is important to realize that UBI stores erase counters on the flash media.
-Namely, each physical eraseblock has so-called erase counter header which stores the amount of times this physical eraseblock has been erased.
-And of course, it is important not to loose the erase counters, which means the tools you use to erase the flash and flash UBI images have to be UBI-aware.
-For example, you may use the ubiformat utility (see here) which is doing the things right.
+Namely, each physical eraseblock has an EC (erase counter) header which stores the amount of times this physical eraseblock has been erased (see here).
+It is important not to lose the erase counters, which means the tools you use to erase the flash and to write the UBI images have to be UBI-aware.
+The mtd-utils repository contains the ubiformat utility which does things properly.

-The following is a rough lists of things the flasher program has to do when flashing UBI images.
+The following is a list of what a UBI flasher program has to do when erasing the flash or when writing UBI images.

 /**

-* calc_data_len - calculate how much real data is stored in a buffer.
+* calc_data_len - calculate how much real data are stored in a buffer.

 * @ubi: UBI device description object